JulianeGampe/language-school/README.md

 26. As an admin I can edit/update a course so that I can change the status or correct any mistakes.
 27. As an admin I can delete a course so that I can remove a course I have accidentally created.

+### Student + Admin
+28. As a student/admin I can see messages on the screen so that I know the result of my input.

 ## UX
 ### Colour Scheme